Habtom1999/Streaming-04-bonus-Habtom/README.md

 Date: May 22, 2024

 Introduction
 The provided Python code streamlines the processing of data from a multi-column CSV file through the utilization of RabbitMQ queues.
-This project offers an efficient way to split and process data from an input CSV file and apply specific transformations to the extracted information.
-By distributing the workload to multiple worker processes, this code demonstrates the power of RabbitMQ in managing concurrent data processing tasks.
+This project demonstrate way to split and process data from an input CSV file and apply specific transformations to the extracted information.
+By distributing the workload to multiple worker processes.

 Before You Begin
 Fork this starter repo into your GitHub.